Did Einstein Give Scientific Proof That Ghosts Exist?

 So, there is never a surplus of electrical energy drifting around your body.
 It constantly comes, does a job and then goes.

 When we die these reactions cease and we no longer produce electricity and the electricity we've already produced has already done its job and been transferred into another type of energy.
-The rest of our energy is lost in the form of heat and transferred into the bacteria the causes our bodies to breakdown and decay.
+The rest of our energy is lost in the form of heat and transferred into the bacteria that causes our bodies to breakdown and decay.
 If we are cremated, the energy in our bodies is released in the form of heat and light.

 But what if there's another type of energy that exists within the human body that is responsible for human consciousness, could this energy live on outside the body?
 Yes, it could - however there is no proof that this energy exists.